radzionc/radzionkit/README.md

 ## Getting Started with RadzionKit: Launching Your New Project

 Kickstart your new project with RadzionKit by clicking the `Use this template` button on our GitHub repository, or clone it directly.
 Rename all instances of `radzionkit` to your project's name, prune any unnecessary packages, run `yarn` to install dependencies, and you're set!
 For a practical example of RadzionKit in action, explore the `demo` package to see how it fits within a NextJS app.

+## Importing RadzionKit Packages into an Existing Monorepo

+Copy your selected RadzionKit packages into your existing monorepo, ensuring to include any dependent RadzionKit packages, and rename all imports of `@radzionkit` to your project's name.
+Run `yarn` to install dependencies, and you're ready to go!